 Raising my children is one of the hardest jobs I will ever have to do, but it is definitely the most important and rewarding.
 As parents, we look at our precious children with so much love, adoration, and hope.
 With our guidance, we want them to learn and grow into happy, healthy, and kind people.

-As a veteran teacher, the question that many parents often ask me is, “How can I help my child at home?”
+As a long time elementary teacher, the question that many parents often ask me is, “How can I help my child at home?”

-This is a broad, but thorough list of ways to help your child.
-As this Teacher Mom Monday series progresses, I will be sharing more information specific to reading, writing, and mathematics.
-If you have specific questions or topics that you would like me to address, please feel free to send me an email.
+This is a broad, but thorough list of ways to help your child to be successful in elementary school.
+If you have specific questions or topics that you would like me to address, please feel free to reach out to me!